 At St. John’s, we take full advantage of our financial and metropolitan resources—passing these benefits along to students who live on campus.
 For instance, we offer discounted tickets to major New York City events including Yankee games, museums, and Broadway shows.
 The living conditions you’ll find at St. John’s are second to none.
 We offer:

-Rooms are equipped with multiple data ports and Wi-Fi is available throughout campus, ensuring Internet access to all your devices.
+Rooms are equipped with Wireless Access Points to connect to Wi-Fi, ensuring internet access to all of your devices.

 Campus Dining offers students a number of dining options and healthy choices.
 Montgoris Dining Hall is an all-you-care-to-eat facility conveniently located in the center of the Queens campus.
 Here, you can help yourself to an assortment of fresh food, including grilled specials, pasta, Asian dishes, salads, sandwiches and enticing entrees.
 Find out more about the Meal Plan options at St. John's.